RonXTCdaBass/twitch_blackjack_overlay/README.md

  commands are:  !jack - to show the game | !hit - to draw a card | !stand - to stand with enough cards ^^ | !deal - to manually end the round

- p.s. you can use the buttons too, if game is active...
+ p.s. you can use the buttons too, in the index-visible.html for testing or just play for yourself ...

  Demo: https://rebrand.ly/vjcuay8?channel=YOUR_CHANNEL